 We ourselves had given up the search for the carnival and had settled on searching for a late Sunday afternoon Aperol-buzz instead.
 After a Friday with impressive dance performances but disappointingly no parade along the streets and now this Sunday with the scheduled parade along the streets nowhere to be seen, we decided to stop searching and let the carnival come to us.

 The carnival was supposed to be the big finale of the week, that had also featured the celebration of St. Paul’s Shipwreck Day, so we had great expectations.
-Which were not met.

 The Quest for the Parade

 It was after yet another couple of hours, searching for some organised partying, that we had given up and ordered some Aperol instead.
 It was when we stopped searching that the carnival began.
 Not because a dance suddenly started, but because we could acknowledge, that this was a party for all ages and for all nationalities.

 Tourists like us were strolling up and down the street looking for a carnival, while children were parading in costumes worthy of a Venetian ball.
 Families got together to have a good time, fit Italian looking mothers with tight jeans, high heeled boots and black sunglasses promenaded around with baby strollers, and the elderly looked at the commotion with equal part scepticism and fascination.

 We struck up a conversation with one of the seniors, Chinni, who had been born and bred in Valletta – and still lived there of course.
 Although smaller than 1/80 of neighbouring Sicily, making the island the fifth smallest country in Europe, many Maltese stay within a few kilometres of their birthplace.

 Chinni told us about the time when he helped making the floats for the parade and explained how both originality, the use of colours as well as moving parts (besides the wheels!) give points.
 The float given the most point is awarded “King Carnival” and has the honour of being the first float in next years procession.